- Combine theoretical knowledge and practical experience

 As one of our students all of your teaching and assessments are included in your tuition fees, including, lectures/guest lectures and tutorials, seminars, laboratory sessions and specialist teaching facilities.
 You will also have access to a wide range of student support and IT services.

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

-Core texts: Multiple copies of core text are held within the library and e-books are identified where possible, however due to the popularity of some books, there will not be enough availability for every student.
+Multiple copies of core text are held within the library and e-books are identified where possible, however due to the popularity of some books, there will not be enough availability for every student.
 It is advised that students look into purchasing second-hand copies.
-Cost £150.
+Indicative costs is £150.

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards.